insieme/insieme/scripts/dependencies/README.md

 Some packages like Ruby and Valgrind are not installed by default since most distributions have an up-to-date version in their repository.
-If this is not the case, the provided installer can be used to install an more recent version which will work for Insieme.
+If this is not the case, the provided installer can be used to install a more recent version which will work for Insieme.

 Adjust your environment variables as needed, for example:

-    export PATH="$INSIEME_SRC/third_party/ruby/bin:$PATH"
+    export PATH="$BUILD_DIR/third_party/ruby/bin:$PATH"
-    export PATH="$INSIEME_SRC/third_party/valgrind/bin:$PATH"
+    export PATH="$BUILD_DIR/third_party/valgrind/bin:$PATH"